cbjuan/toRussiaWithTor/README.md

 This code is different from the provided by the tutorial due special configuration needed for tor_process in MacOS

-The script has been tested in Python 2.7 and the required libraries (to be installed using pip I.E.) are included in the `requirements.txt` file
+The script has been tested in Python 2.7 and the required libraries (to be installed using pip I.E.) are included in the `requirements.txt` file.
+As pointed out before, this code is tailored to work under MacOSX (tested in _Sierra_) with the TorBrowser previously installed.